U-Alberta/ADaPT-ML/test/README.md

 ## Windows: Run all tests ##

-If you suspect that the `all-unix.sh` script will work on your host machine, then feel free to use it.
-Otherwise, the testing procedure can be broken down into these steps:

-1. Open the Command Line in the ADaPT-ML root directory, and bring all the containers up:
+1. Open the Command Prompt in the ADaPT-ML root directory, and bring all the containers up:
 ```shell
 docker-compose --env-file .env --profile dev up -d
 ```